DalRiDiego/unitn-competitiveprogramming/README.md

 * There are lots of online contests, the most important are the Google Code Jam organized by Google and the Facebook Hacker Cup organized by Facebook.
 Usually there are 2 or 3 online rounds and one final onsite round somewhere in the World.

 * You can also find some contests on Hackerrank (the Week of Code is a really good starting point), Codeforces and TopCoder.
 They are usually held once every week.
 The level of the problems goes from really easy to exceptionally hard.
+They also give you some kinds of editorial at the end of every contest, so you can learn a lot by reading them.

 ## Material
 * **Solutions:**